willjw3/blogsite/articles/all-human-experience-selling-buying-stories-2020-07-01.md

 ---
-title: "Is All Human Experience Just the Selling and Buying of Stories?"
+title: "All Social Interactions Are Just the Selling and Buying of Stories"
 date: "2020-07-01"
 published: true
 tags: ["philosophy", "psychology", "sociology", ]